 In a study of about 1,000 adults over the course of six years, people who drank soda or other sugar-sweetened beverages gained an extra 1.8 pounds of visceral fat—the fat that sits inside your gut, damaging your internal organs and pushing your belly out.
 And visceral fat has been shown to increase your risk of heart disease, stroke, and diabetes, among other ills.
 Yikes.

 So why is soda so good at making us look bad?
 It's the sugar.
 The American Heart Association recommends women consume no more than 25 grams or 6 teaspoons per day on sugar and men no more than 36 grams or 9 teaspoons per day.

 This amount is about 20 grams less than the usual 45 grams of sugar found in many sodas and other sweetened beverages.
 And if it's not sugar, then it's artificial sweetener, which is 180 times sweeter than sugar and more damaging to your waistline.

 To help you make better choices, we've ranked more than 100 of the most popular sodas.
-We look at calories, sodium, carbs, sugar and examined each can's ingredients, and gave demerits to sodas with more chemicals and additives than those that were nutritionally similar.
+We looked at calories, sodium, carbs, sugar and examined each can's ingredients, and gave demerits to sodas with more chemicals and additives than those that were nutritionally similar.

-Check out where your favorite fizzy drinks fall in our best and worst sodas list, ranked from worst-to-best.
+Check out where your favorite fizzy drinks fall in our best and worst sodas list, ranked from worst to best.
 (Although, "best" still doesn't mean healthy!)
-And if you're looking for what you can add to your diet instead, here are The 7 Healthiest Foods to Eat Right Now.
+And if you're looking for what you can add to your diet instead, here are The 100 Healthiest Foods on the Planet.